The Hausdorff dimension of the CLE gasket: Proofs

 \end{lemma}

-\bpf Let $S=\pm1$ be a symmetric random sign independent of the process $\thet_t$, and consider the event $A_T\equiv\set{\thet_T<\pi}\cup\set{\thet_T=\pi, S=1}$.
-(The random sign is introduced to handle the possibility that $\thet_T=\pi$.
-It follows easily by comparison with Bessel processes, see e.g.\ the proof of Lem.~\ref{l:cond}, that $\p[F_T]>0$ and $\p[\thet_T=\pi]=0$ for all deterministic $T\ge0$, but our proof of Lem.~\ref{l:cond.top} can be applied to any strong Markov continuous process with reflective symmetry.)
-By the strong Markov property of $\thet_t$ and the reflective symmetry across $\pi$ of its drift coefficient,
+\begin{pf} Let $S=\pm1$ be a symmetric random sign independent of the process~$\theta_t$, and consider the event $A_T\equiv\{\theta_T<\pi\}\cup \{\theta_T=\pi, S=1\}$.
+(The random sign is introduced to handle the possibility that $\theta_T=\pi$.
+It follows easily by comparison with Bessel processes, see, for example, the proof of Lemma~\ref {lcond}, that $\mathbb{P}[F_T]>0$ and $\mathbb{P}[\theta_T=\pi]=0$ for all deterministic $T\ge0$, but our proof of Lemma~\ref{lcondtop} can be applied to any strong Markov continuous process with reflective symmetry.)
+By the strong Markov property of $\theta_t$ and the reflective symmetry across $\pi$ of its drift coefficient,